Why all maps of the world are wrong. Or in other words: Why do all maps of the world present a wrong, distorted image.

 The only correct representation of the world is a globe.
 Every projection serves a specific purpose.
 It’s interesting to explore the different projections and their use and purpose throughout history.
 It appears that projections and perpectives change over time and place and are culturally bound.

-To get a good impression of the tool ‘The True Size’ of a country makes it possible to drag a chosen country over the world and compare it with other countries.
+To get a good impression use the tool ‘The True Size‘.
+This tool makes it possible to drag a chosen country over the world and compare its (true) size with that of other countries.
 Visit the website https://thetruesize.com

 This topic can be addressed from many different angles: geography, politics. history, mathematics, ethics….